-Note that after pressing the Apply button, it takes Smart view some time to perform various validity and consistency checks.
-For a quite simple conversion, as shown in the example above, the checks should not find any problems, so that it is possible to transfer the configuration to the connected device, as already described (see $\longrightarrow$ "2.1 Operation via Smart view").
+Note that after pressing the "Apply" button, it takes Smart view some time to perform various validity and consistency checks.
+For a quite simple conversion, as shown in the example above, the checks should not find any problems, so that it is possible to transfer the configuration to the connected device, as already described (see -) "Operation via Smart view").

-The more differences exist between the source and target typecodes, the more likely it is that consistency problems are found, which are then marked by asterisk tokens, as described in $\square$ "3.10 Assisting Tokens".
+The more differences exist between the source and target typecodes, the more likely it is that consistency problems are found, which are then marked by question mark "?" tokens, as described in "> "Assisting Tokens".
 These must be corrected manually, before the settings can be transferred to the device.
 Even without serious consistency problems, it is strictly recommended to always have a look at the resulting settings: In the example above, the conversion goes from a device with communication to a target device without any communication features; of course, this is rather simple.